 article in the Cattaraugus Republican comparing the county's town

-names to others in America using a post office directory, 14713
+names to others in America using a post office directory, and

-was not in Cattaraugus County, as no town alphabetically fitting
+Cattaraugus County, as no town alphabetically fitting this one was

 14780 (immediately after Salamanca).
 I suspect that this have

 been a second ZIP Code set aside for the city of Salamanca that